 Adrian Ferrazzutti is a self-employed furniture maker in Guelph, Ontario.
 He is a 1998 graduate of the Fine Woodworking Program at the College of the Redwoods, where he studied with James Krenov.
 Adrian has been widely published and writes for Fine Woodworking, which featured his chair on the back cover of the December 2007 issue.
 His video series, “Veneered Boxes with a Twist,” debuted at finewoodworking.com in 2014.
-The Canada Council for the Arts has awarded Adrian several grants, and he exhibits across Canada and in the U.S. Adrian's website is www.adrianferrazzutti.com.
+The Canada Council for the Arts has awarded Adrian several grants, and he exhibits across Canada and in the U.S. Adrian's website is ferrazzuttifurniture.com.

-Reed Hansuld is a self-employed furniture maker who works out of a cooperative workshop in Brooklyn, NY, where he builds furniture on commission, designs freelance for industry, and operates a homeware design company called Harold.
-He is a graduate of our Nine-month Comprehensive and has been making furniture for 13 years.
-Among other honors Reed has been awarded two grants from the Ontario Arts Council, a residency at the International Turning Exchange, and two finalist positions in the NICHE Awards.
-Reed was profiled in the December 2015 issue of American Craft and his work may be seen at reedfurnituredesign.com.
+Reed Hansuld is a self-employed furniture maker who works out of a cooperative shop in Brooklyn, NY, where he builds furniture on commission and designs freelance for industry.
+A 2009 graduate of our Nine-month Comprehensive, Reed has been awarded Windgate residencies at the International Turning Exchange and San Diego State University, two grants from the Ontario Arts Council, and two finalist NICHE Awards.
+In 2019, Reed’s then-company, Harold, earned a Rising Talent Award at the Maison & Objet trade fair in Paris.
+Reed was profiled in the December 2015 issue of American Craft.
+His website is reedfurnituredesign.com.